kgfathur/devops-internship/07-jenkins/jenkins-pipeline-creation.md

 At the first steps, we want to do SCM Checkout or Git Pull from our SCM.
 The command will be like above for pull our SCM.
 Fill the information needed, in this case :

-- branches : Master -> we want pull from master branch.
+- branches : main -> we want pull from main branch.
-- credentialsId : gitlab -> this is our credential to login to SCM, how to config it will be explained at below.
+- credentialsId : github-login -> this is our credential to login to SCM, how to config it will be explained at below.
-- url : http://10.8.60.213/root/node-demo/ -> our project url in SCM
+- url : https://github.com/Prospica/demo-pipeline -> our project url in SCM

 ```jenkinsfile
 pipeline{